snowman-repos/book/project_managers/README.md

 ## Delivery

 So you've finished the project and it's time to put it live.
 This is always a nerve-racking experience.
 What if it breaks?
 What if the project owner demands last minute changes?
 What if the users's don't like it?

-- deployment
-- fully tested beforehand
-- beta period = your warranty period

-Automatic deployment to staging
-I wouldn’t suggest doing automatic deployment to the live site.
-It’s worth having someone on hand hitting the button and checking that everything worked nicely.
-If you have configured a staging server, however, you can set it up to deploy the changes each time a commit is pushed to it.
+Hopefully you've mitigated this risks through solid prior preparation?
+Hopefully you've ensured that you have fully tested all features and automated a deployment and testing system?

+The real question then is when to go live.
+You've probably set some arbitrary date based on how long you determined it would take to build and test all required features.
+It's always good to have deadlines.
+But remember that with web projects deadlines are always flexible.

+A major pitfall you should avoid is pushing back the deadlines because it's not “perfect”, adding pressure on your team to produce the “perfect” work in a hurry because it's late.
+If any minor features are missing or not fully working then why not just deploy anyway?
+The answer to that is probably some commitment to the client or project owner.
+Of course there will be some time-cri

 SHIPPED IS BETTER THAN PERFECT
 The goal of sketching, wireframing and prototyping is delivering great product concepts, not great deliverables.